 Fiona Hamilton is crime and security editor at The Times.

 Geoffrey Livolsi is a co-founder of Disclose, the first non-profit investigative newsroom in France.
 He worked as an investigative journalist specialising in corruption and tax evasion, working with Mediapart, France Inter, Envoyé Spécial on Channel France 2.

 Graham Barrow is a writer, speaker and advisor on anti-money-laundering, who works extensively with investigative journalists and advocacy organisations on investigating financial crime.
 Graham has most recently been at the heart of Deutsche Bank’s regulatory investigation, liaising directly with the Financial Conduct Authority throughout.

 Hannah Devlin is the Guardian’s science correspondent, having previously been science editor of the Times.
 She has a PhD in biomedical imaging from the University of Oxford.
 Hannah also presents the Science Weekly podcast.

-Helena Bengtsson is Data Journalism Editor at Gota Media, a regional publishing company in the south of Sweden with 13 local titles.
-She previously worked as Editor for Data Journalism at Sveriges Television, Sweden’s national television broadcaster for 27 years and she also served as Editor, Data Projects of the Guardian UK, between 2014-2017.
+Helena Bengtsson is the data journalism editor at Gota Media, a regional publishing company in the south of Sweden with 13 local titles.
+She previously worked as the data journalism editor at Sveriges Television, Sweden’s national television broadcaster, for 27 years and has also served as Editor, Data Projects of the Guardian UK between 2014-2017.

 Henk Van Ess is an assessor of Poynter’s International Fact-Checking Network and a member of Bellingcat.
 He is obsessed with finding stories in (big) data.
 His specialisations include social media and data journalism.